changeworld/azure-docs.pl-pl/articles/azure-functions/durable/durable-functions-instance-management.md

     ```

 > [!NOTE]
-> Format adresów URL elementu webhook może się różnić w zależności od używanej wersji hosta Azure Functions.
-Poprzedni przykład dotyczy hosta Azure Functions 2,0.
+> The format of the webhook URLs might differ, depending on which version of the Azure Functions host you are running.
+The preceding example is for the Azure Functions 2.0 host.

-## <a name="retrieve-http-management-webhook-urls"></a>Pobierz adresy URL elementu webhook zarządzania HTTP
+## <a name="retrieve-http-management-webhook-urls"></a>Retrieve HTTP management webhook URLs

-Możesz użyć systemu zewnętrznego do monitorowania lub zgłaszania zdarzeń do aranżacji.
-Systemy zewnętrzne mogą komunikować się z Durable Functions za pośrednictwem adresów URL elementu webhook, które są częścią domyślnej odpowiedzi opisanej w [odnajdowaniu adresów URL interfejsu API protokołu HTTP](durable-functions-http-features.md#http-api-url-discovery).
-Adresy URL elementu webhook mogą być alternatywnie dostępne programowo przy użyciu [powiązania klienta aranżacji](durable-functions-bindings.md#orchestration-client).
-Przy użyciu metod `CreateHttpManagementPayload` (.NET) lub `createHttpManagementPayload` (JavaScript) można uzyskać obiekt możliwy do serializacji, który zawiera te adresy URL elementu webhook.
+You can use an external system to monitor or to raise events to an orchestration.
+External systems can communicate with Durable Functions through the webhook URLs that are part of the default response described in [HTTP API URL discovery](durable-functions-http-features.md#http-api-url-discovery).
+The webhook URLs can alternatively be accessed programmatically using the [orchestration client binding](durable-functions-bindings.md#orchestration-client).
+The `CreateHttpManagementPayload` (.NET) or the `createHttpManagementPayload` (JavaScript) methods can be used to get a serializable object that contains these webhook URLs.

-Metody `CreateHttpManagementPayload` (.NET) i `createHttpManagementPayload` (JavaScript) mają jeden parametr:
+The `CreateHttpManagementPayload` (.NET) and `createHttpManagementPayload` (JavaScript) methods have one parameter:

-* **InstanceId**: unikatowy identyfikator wystąpienia.
+* **instanceId**: The unique ID of the instance.

-Metody zwracają obiekt z następującymi właściwościami ciągu:
+The methods return an object with the following string properties:

-* **Identyfikator**: identyfikator wystąpienia aranżacji (powinien być taki sam jak `InstanceId` dane wejściowe).
+* **Id**: The instance ID of the orchestration (should be the same as the `InstanceId` input).
-* **StatusQueryGetUri**: adres URL stanu wystąpienia aranżacji.
+* **StatusQueryGetUri**: The status URL of the orchestration instance.
-* **SendEventPostUri**: adres URL "zgłoś zdarzenie" wystąpienia aranżacji.
+* **SendEventPostUri**: The "raise event" URL of the orchestration instance.
-* **TerminatePostUri**: adres URL "Terminate" wystąpienia aranżacji.
+* **TerminatePostUri**: The "terminate" URL of the orchestration instance.
-* **PurgeHistoryDeleteUri**: adres URL "Przeczyść historię" wystąpienia aranżacji.
+* **PurgeHistoryDeleteUri**: The "purge history" URL of the orchestration instance.

-Funkcje mogą wysyłać wystąpienia tych obiektów do systemów zewnętrznych w celu monitorowania lub wywoływania zdarzeń dotyczących odpowiednich aranżacji, jak pokazano w następujących przykładach:
+Functions can send instances of these objects to external systems to monitor or raise events on the corresponding orchestrations, as shown in the following examples:

 ### <a name="c"></a>C#